Conflicts of Interest and Commitment

 - Ownership of, or rights held in, intellectual property or research materials (which may include rights to receive royalties), the value of which may be affected by the outcome of the employee's university activities.
 Excepted are intellectual property and research materials held by ISURF.

-It is the responsibility of every university employee covered by this policy to fully disclose the nature and degree of conflicts of interest and conflicts of commitment, as defined above.
+It is the responsibility of every university employee covered by this policy to fully disclose the nature and degree of conflicts of interest and conflicts of commitment, as defined above. (*Any disclosures made by Merit employees are not made through the online disclosure system as described in the Procedures, Applications, and Guidance.)
 The disclosures must be made prior to initiating the activity, annually, and whenever the employee's situation changes.
 The appropriate method of disclosure varies with the type of activity as described in the Procedures, Applications, and Guidance.

 Management plans are required for external activities, significant financial interests and/or management roles with the potential to impair an employee's ability to perform his/her university duties responsibly and with integrity.
 The form and content of management plans vary depending on the nature of the financial interest or management role and the presumed risks.
 For some activities, disclosure and approval by the supervisor may be sufficient.
 Other activities require a written plan that describes the conflict; specifies the actions to be taken to manage, reduce, or eliminate the conflict; and defines the effective period of the plan.